SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 General Game Changes:
 - enabled Monks, Monks with Relics, Petards, Kings and Queens to load into Siege Towers and Rams
-- increased (Elite) Battle Elephant trample damage blast radius to (0.5) 0.5
 - changed Paladin upgrade cost to 1000 food, 750 gold, research time to 125 seconds
-- changed Imperial Camel upgrade research time to 125 seconds
-- changed Elite Battle Elephant upgrade cost to 1200 food, 750 gold, research time to 100 seconds
+- changed Elite Battle Elephant upgrade cost to 1200 food, 750 gold, research time to 110 seconds
 - changed Siege Onager upgrade cost to 1200 food, 900 gold, research time to 130 seconds
 - standardized all land and water unique unit Elite upgrades to 800 food/wood, 500 gold, research time to 60 seconds
 - All unique archer-related and ship-related Elite upgrades have wood and gold costs